We find ourselves in the midst of the fastest three hours in media.

 And there are a lot of them out there.

-And that's one of the reasons these guys behave this way, because they got to mollify that pack of wolves out there that make up the Democrat base.
+And it's one of the reasons these guys behave this way because they've got to mollify that pack of wolves out there that make up the Democrat base.

-Bush said he firmly believes he has authority to order why warrantless wiretaps or phone calls by people thought to be linked to Al-Qaeda or affiliates.
+Bush said he firmly believes he has authority to order warrantless wiretaps of phone calls by people thought to be linked to al-Qaeda or affiliates.

 He reasserted his right to do it.